git-pull/website/blog/2018/01/technical-screening.rst

 A solid way to hold power, but not a good way to build a competitive business in tech, where the mantra is clear: innovate, adapt/pivot, or perish.

-Parting observations:
+Parting observations on technical screens:

-- the current system has no respect for seniority
+- current system has no respect for seniority
 - no standardized test(s)
 - there's no indication technical screening determines excellent candidates for a role to be people who fail the screen